Impact

 Risk and Exploitability

-Exploitability is limited to local attackers with execution privileges on the host, but the impact is severe: full kernel compromise.
-No EPSS score or KEV listing is available, yet the description indicates high severity due to kernel‑level control.
+Exploitability is limited to local attackers with execution privileges on the host, and the EPSS score of 2% indicates a low to moderate probability of exploitation.
+The CVSS score of 7.8 indicates high severity, underscoring the potential for full kernel compromise.
+KEV is not listed.
 Attackers could install rootkits or bypass system defenses if they can run code locally.
 The risk is considered high while the attack vector remains local.

 OpenCVE Enrichment